sj-spencer/sj-spencer.github.io/_pages/cv.md

 Awards and Grants
 ======
+* 2020: PIC Simulations of Stimulated Raman Scattering Driven by a Broadband Laser
+  * Co-investigator on a grant for time on national supercomputer.
+  * Awarded: 0.5 million core hours
+  * PI: Professor Tony Arber

 * 2019: Inflationary Stimulated Raman Scattering in Shock Ignition Plasmas
   * Winner of the first place poster prize at High Energy Density Summer School at UC San Diego.